Contrasting Pseudoscalar Higgs and Toponium States at the LHC and Beyond: Abstract

 \section{Abstract}

-We discuss ways to discriminate at hadron colliders between a quasi-bound toponium state and a pseudoscalar Higgs boson $A$, as predicted in many extensions of the Standard Model.
-We apply the discussion to the excess of $t \bar t$ threshold events recently observed at the LHC by the CMS collaboration \cite{CMS}, which could be due to either possibility.
-Working in an effective theory in which only an additional pseudoscalar $A$ boson is present in the spectrum, with a mass close to the $2 m_t$ threshold and a significant coupling to top quarks, we discuss the interference between $A$ production in the dominant gluon-fusion process $gg \to A$ with subsequent $A\to t\bar t$ decays, and the QCD continuum background, $gg\to t \bar t $.
-While this interference is absent in the case of toponium, it is essential for evaluating the $A$ interpretation of the CMS excess. {It is difficult to resolve the peak/dip structure that it generates} because of the experimental smearing of the $t\bar t$ invariant mass spectrum. {However, by comparing the total $A$ production rates for different integration domains of the $t\bar t$ invariant mass or, eventually, at different center of mass energies, one may be able to observe its effects}.
+We discuss the phenomenology at hadron colliders of a pseudoscalar Higgs boson $A$, as predicted in many extensions of the Standard Model.
+In particular, we highlight the aspects that makes it different from the case of a quasi-bound toponium state.
+We apply the discussion to the excess of $t \bar t$ threshold events recently observed at the LHC by the CMS collaboration \cite{CMS}, which could in principle be due to either or both possibilities, although Occam's razor favours the toponium scenario.
+Working in an effective theory in which only an additional pseudoscalar $A$ boson is present in the spectrum, with a mass above the $2 m_t$ threshold and a significant coupling to top quarks, we discuss the interference between $A$ production in the dominant gluon-fusion process $gg \to A$ with subsequent $A\to t\bar t$ decays, and the QCD continuum background, $gg\to t \bar t $.
+While this interference is absent in the case of toponium, it is essential for evaluating $A$ production.
+It is difficult to resolve the peak/dip structure that it generates because of the experimental smearing of the $t\bar t$ invariant mass spectrum. {However, by comparing the total $A$ production rates for different integration domains of the $t\bar t$ invariant mass or, eventually, at different center-of-mass energies, one may be able to observe its effects}.
 We then discuss additional mechanisms for $A$ production in $pp$ collisions, including loop-induced production in association with the lighter $h$ boson, $gg \to hA$, and production in association with top-quark pairs, $gg/q\bar q \to t\bar t A$.
 These mechanisms have small cross sections at the LHC, and their observation will necessitate higher luminosities or collider energies.\\ ~~\\ {\it We dedicate this paper to the memory of our dear friend Rohini Godbole, with whom we performed a study along similar lines \cite{Rohini}.}\\